PKP class ET42: History

 Fifty ET42s were purchased between 1978 and 1982 and were all based at the Zduńska Wola Karsznice depot.
 They were all built at the Novocherkassk Electric Locomotive Factory in the former Soviet town of Novocherkassk (Russian: Новочеркасск).
 The ET42's main role is hauling very heavy coal trains (up to 4,000 tonnes) along the routes leading from Silesia to the ports of Gdańsk and Gdynia.
 Four locomotives are no longer in PKP's inventory: ET42-003, ET42-033, ET42-043 and ET42-045 due to a rail accident.
 Now all locomotives are based in Zakład Taboru Tarnowskie Góry.

-Refurbishment

-PKP announced that in 2019, all ET42 locomotives will be refurbished to better meed modern PKP standards.
+On September 29th, 2025 The last active locomotive of the series, ET42-035 suffered an axle rim offset which caused the locomotive to be withdrawn from service, thus ending the operation of these locomotives in Polish State Railways.